sw1sh/QuantumPotatoChips/typst/main.typ

 cal(L) = log(e^(cal(L)_1) times.circle e^(cal(L)_2))
 $

-Any logarithm of $2 times 2$ doubly stochastic matrix depends only on a single parameter, as the requirement that both its rows and columns sum to 0 imposes strict constraints on its form.
+Any logarithm of a $2 times 2$ doubly stochastic matrix depends only on a single parameter, as the requirement that both its rows and columns sum to 0 imposes strict constraints on its form.
 $
 cal(L)_1 = mat(-x,x;x,-x), space
 cal(L)_2 = mat(-y,y;y,-y)